katahiromz/Saimin/ReadMe.txt

 - Please keep in mind in advance the possibility that some effects on the psyche may occur.
 - The benefits of the software cannot be insisted by the Medical Practitioners Act in some countries.
 - Persons under 18 years of age are prohibited from using this software.
+- Do not use this software if you have epilepsy symptoms.
 - Please do not try this software on young child.
 It may cause parent-child disagreement and mental illness.
 - Acute schizophrenic patients should not use this software.
 - Repeated use of this software may lead to slower reactions and reducing social skills.